flozz/gameboy-examples/README.md

     make
     cd ..

-Finally, you can build examples with the `make` command for the directory of the example.
+Finally, you can build examples with the `make` command from the directory of the example.
 For example, if you want to build the "Hello World" example, you will have to run the following commands:

     cd 01-hello-world/
     make